Be8-Systems/be8-backend/README.md

 ### /getthreads

-Fetches all threads for the acc of the actual session and creates a master thread for system messages.
+Fetches all threads for the acc of the actual session.
 A threadID is always a compound of the two conversation partners, e.g. 10281:10317, 10281:g123 (for groups).

 ```javascript
 fetch('/getthreads', {